 Emergency Contact Numbers

-If you discover a cracked or broken pipe in your home, look to see if there is a shut-off valve near the trouble's source.
-Some possible locations are:
+If you discover a cracked or broken pipe in your home, look to see if there is a water shut-off valve near the trouble’s source.
+Some possible locations for valves are:

-Water Heater- located at the top of your tank.
+- Water heater: Most valves are located at the top of the tank.
 Prior to draining the tank, be sure to shut off the gas or electricity to the water heater.
-(Note: in a disaster, such as an earthquake or flood, the water heater is a valuable source of clean drinking water.)
+Note: in a disaster, such as an earthquake or flood, the water heater can be a valuable source of clean drinking water.

-Bathroom- look beneath washbasins and on toilet water supply lines.
+- Bathroom : Look for valves beneath sinks and on toilet water supply lines.

-If a valve cannot be located near the source of the trouble, find and turn off the customer valve, usually located on the customer's side of the meter in the meter box.
-The meter box is usually located at the property line and near the street.
-Closing this valve will shut off all the water to your home.
+If a shut-off valve cannot be located near the source of the trouble, find and turn off the main customer water shut-off valve, which is usually located on the customer’s side of the meter inside or near the meter box.
+The meter box is usually located at the property line near the street.
+Valves can also be located where the water enters a home or garage.
+Turning off this valve will shut off all the water to your property and home.

-If you plan to be away for a long period of time, it's advisable to shut off your household water supply at this location- nothing ruins a vacation like coming home to find the carpets damp and mildewed because a pipe broke while you were gone.
-If you do turn off the master valve for a long period, remember to turn off the electric or gas supply to the water heater too.
+If you plan to be away for a long period of time, it’s advisable to shut off the main water supply to your household.
+Nothing ruins a vacation like coming home to find the carpets damp and mildewed because a pipe broke while you were gone.
+If you do turn off the master valve for a long period, remember to turn off the electric or gas supply to the water heater, too.

-The District does not allow the customer to turn the water off using the shut off valve on the District's side of the meter.
-The District advises you to know where your meter is and know how to turn it off in the event of an emergency.
+The District does not allow the customer to turn the water off using the shut off valve on the District’s side of the meter.
+The District advises you to know where your main water shut-off valve is in your personal plumbing system and know how to turn it off in the event of an emergency.

-If you live in the higher elevations and receive snow during the winter months, the District advises you to stake your meter with a 4 foot stake.
-This will enable you to locate your meter quickly once it is under snow.
+If you live at a high elevation and it snows during the winter months, the District advises you drive a 4-foot stake into the ground next to your meter.
+This will enable you, or District staff, to locate your meter quickly once it is covered with snow.